twilio/twilio-go/rest/marketplace/v1/docs/InstalledAddOnsExtensionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateMarketplaceInstalledAddOnExtensionParams struct
+Other parameters are passed through a pointer to a UpdateInstalledAddOnExtensionParams struct

 Name | Type | Description